Ferrino

 Earth points at both front corners.

-Main earth point in engine bay -- for engine. battery and ECU earth -- use a tag strip with two holes -- one for the main heavy duty connections the other for the ignition.
+Main earth point in engine bay -- for engine. battery and ECU earth -- use a tag strip with two holes -- one for the main heavy duty connections the

 Earth point under scuttle for instruments.